YouTube video link on this topic is shared below:

 Interpretations

-From the various interpretations of Apex Court and guideline given in different cases, some interpretations could be drawn to impose Joint Liability under section 34.
+From the various interpretations of Apex Court and guideline given in different cases, some interpretations could be drawn to impose Joint Liability under section 34 (Now section 3(5) BNS).
 These are –

-There is a difference between common intention and similar intention, and s.34 can be invoked only when the accused shares common intention and not one the similar intention.
+There is a difference between common intention and similar intention, and s.3 (5) can be invoked only when the accused shares a common intention and not a similar intention.

-Unless the common intention is proved, individual will be liable for his own act and not otherwise.
-They will be deal as under s.38 of IPC.
+Unless the common intention is proved, an individual will be liable for his own act and not otherwise.
+They will be dealt with under s.3 (9) of IPC.
 And if there is any doubt, the benefit of the doubt should be given to the accused[5].

 Judicial Response

-The other important case came before the Supreme Court was Rangaswami v.
+The other important case that came before the Supreme Court was Rangaswami v.
 State of Tamil Nadu[7].
 The occurrence took place at about 11.45 pm on 16.08.1973 in Big Bazar Street, in which one Jayaram was murdered.
 In this case, the session court convicted A-1 under s.
-302 and sentenced him to death.
+302 (now section 103 BNS)and sentenced him to death.
 A-2 and A-3 were charged under s.
-307 with s.34, and sentenced rigorous imprisonment of 8 years by session judge.
-While the High Court considering the fact altered the decision of session court and enhanced the sentence of A-2 and A-3 to imprisonment for life under s.
+307 (now section 109 BNS) with s.34 (now section 3 (5) BNS)and sentenced to rigorous imprisonment of 8 years by a session judge.
+The High Court, considering the fact, altered the decision of the session court and enhanced the sentences of A-2 and A-3 to imprisonment for life under s.
 302 with s.34.
 And the death sentence of A-1 was modified for imprisonment for life.
-Against this conviction, A-3 appealed in Supreme Court and contended that he was only in a friendly relation with A-1 and A-2 but he did not share common intention with them.
-It was by mere chance that he appeared at the spot of occurrence and he did not participate in the offence.
-In this case, there was a prior enmity between deceased and A-1 and A-2, because the deceased was accused of murdering the brother of A-1, and he was actually on the bail.
-Supreme Court held that even though the presence of A-3 was established but he did not share common intention and he was unfamiliar with the plan.
-Therefore he was acquitted all of the charges.
+Against this conviction, A-3 appealed to the Supreme Court and contended that he was only in a friendly relationship with A-1 and A-2, but he did not share common intentions with them.
+It was by mere chance that he appeared at the spot of occurrence, and he did not participate in the offence.
+In this case, there was a prior enmity between the deceased and A-1 and A-2 because the deceased was accused of murdering the brother of A-1, and he was actually on bail.
+Supreme Court held that even though the presence of A-3 was established he did not share common intention, and he was unfamiliar with the plan.
+Therefore, he was acquitted of all of the charges.

 Common Object

-The offence dealing with Group Liability or Vicarious Liability of members comes under Chapter VIII of the Indian Penal Code.
-This chapter deals with offences against Public Tranquility from s.141 to s.160.
-The first section of this chapter s.141 defines Unlawful Assembly, for which there should be five or more persons and some common objects for which they have made that assembly.
+The offence dealing with Group Liability or Vicarious Liability of members comes under Chapter XI of the Bhartiya Nyaya Sanhita.
+This chapter deals with offences against Public Tranquility from s.189 to s.197.
+The first section of this chapter, s.189, defines Unlawful Assembly, for which there should be five or more persons and some common objects for which they have made that assembly.

 First- To overawe by criminal force, or show of criminal force, the Central or any State Government or Parliament or the Legislature of any State, or any public servant in the exercise of the lawful power of such public servant; or